h2r/burlap_rosbridge/README.md

 		//optionally, uncomment the below so that you can see the received state printed to the terminal
 		//env.setPrintStateAsReceived(true);

-		//create a random policy for control that connects to the environment wrapped domain Policy randPolicy = new RandomPolicy(domain);
+		//create a random policy for control
+		Policy randPolicy = new RandomPolicy(domain);

 		//begin behavior in the environment for 100 steps (200 seconds)